-The Affordable Housing Credit Improvement Act of 2019 (AHCIA) is bipartisan legislation that would expand and strengthen the Housing Credit to provide an additional 550,000 affordable homes over the next 10 years.
+The Affordable Housing Credit Improvement Act of 2019 (AHCIA) is bipartisan legislation that would expand and strengthen the Housing Credit to provide an additional 610,000 affordable homes over the next 10 years.
 In June of 2019, the legislation was introduced by Senators Maria Cantwell (D-WA), Todd Young (R-IN), Ron Wyden (D-OR), and Johnny Isakson (R-GA), and Representatives Suzan DelBene (D-WA-1), Kenny Marchant (R-TX-24), Don Beyer (D-VA-8) and Jackie Walorski (R-IN-2).
-It has since gained overwhelming support, with more than one-third of Congress signed on (link to most recent post about support).
-See a summary of the legislation here.
+It has since gained overwhelming support, with more than one-half of the House and one-third of the Senate signed on.

 Impact of the AHCIA

-- Enable the Housing Credit to better serve special populations, such as extremely low-income and formerly homeless households, survivors of domestic violence, and veterans of the armed services.
+- Enable the Housing Credit to better serve special populations, such as extremely low-income and formerly homeless tenants, survivors of domestic violence, and veterans of the armed services.

 - Enable the Housing Credit to better serve hard-to-reach communities including rural, Native American, high-poverty, and high-cost communities.